 You may have guessed it, the holidays are coming.
 Not just any holiday, but my favorite.
 Truthfully, I’m not a big Christmas person.
 I’m okay if we do homemade gifts, but I don’t like what a financial struggle it has become to so many.

-But Thanksgiving is my favorite holiday because people get together with no other expectation than to visit and eat good food.
+However, Thanksgiving is my favorite holiday because people get together with no other expectation than to visit and eat good food.

 Now, I realize that Thanksgiving can still be a hardship if you are in the midst of a financial storm.
 So I wanted to share a few simple tips to help you have an amazing Thanksgiving on a shoe-string budget.
-It takes some planning so you might want to get started now!
+It takes some planning so you might have to get started now!

 Thanksgiving on a Budget – Easy ways to save